Mentorship Programs

 “I think being in a mentoring relationship certainly requires vulnerability and trust.
 We feel that the more the process is reflective of that, the more likely employees will be in that same mindset and will invest in that process.
 Adopting Together was 100% truly impactful all the way through.”

 One way to achieve this is by including confidentiality agreements as a clause in the program's contract.
-Enlighten your employees on the agreement which safeguards their information and should encourage them to sign up.
-For instance, Together's mentoring programs are SOC 2-certified, which means our data on employees enjoy high-level protection.
+Educate your employees on the agreement which safeguards their information and should encourage them to sign up.

 11. Give mentors and mentees session agendas